 Insert keywords and phrases from the job description in your CV.
 The person reading your CV will pick up on these straight away and it will help them to identify that you should be short-listed for interview.

-The following CV writing skills book will teach you how to create an effective CV.
+The following CV writing skills guide will teach you how to create an effective CV.

 HOW TO CREATE A WINNING CV

 - Contains actual CV examples that you can use;